maxkabakov - Fotolia

 Knowing how to prevent cybersecurity attacks is a critical job for today's IT and enterprise infosec teams.
 Indeed, the wide range and sheer scale can make the problem seem insurmountable.

-Organizations must arm themselves against ransomware, advanced phishing campaigns, web application exploits and extended campaigns of lateral movement within their networks.
-And the ever-expanding profusion of new platforms, such as mobile, cloud services and new application frameworks creates new pathways for hackers that security teams must address.
+Organizations must arm themselves against ransomware, advanced phishing campaigns, web application exploits and campaigns of lateral movement within their networks.
+And the ever-expanding profusion of platforms, such as mobile, cloud services and application frameworks creates pathways for hackers that security teams must address.

 While there's absolutely no single best approach in considering how to prevent cybersecurity attacks, there are ways to stop many of them before they start -- or at least minimize the damage should they occur.
 Enterprises should consider these four defensive maneuvers to help boost cybersecurity and defense programs and reduce their overall risk of attack.